warpwm/lule_bash/README.md

 Alternaitve you can still use `lule --script=<filepath>` which has presedence to `$LULE_C`

 Finally, there is `$LULE_S`, which should be a file/script, that lule will run autmatically after colors are generated.
-Usually here can be scripts for updating colors for NEOVIM, FIREFOX with [pywalfox](https://github.com/Frewacom/Pywalfox) and other scripts that you might find useful.
+Usually here can be scripts for updating colors for neovim, Firefox with [pywalfox](https://github.com/Frewacom/Pywalfox) and other scripts that you might find useful.
 Please check **lule_colors** from this repo to get started.
 The script is forked, thus it does not affect the __lule__ app itself.
 Alternaitve you can still use `lule --script=<filepath>` which has presedence to `$LULE_S`